Techwith-Aditya/Assignment_BTech2026_2201920130014/README.md

 ### OOPS
 - **PS**: Design HashMap
+- **Approach**: Used simple approach for it...
-- **Approach**: Initialize a map array of size maximum given...the put method stores a value, get returns it, and remove sets it to -1 for deletion...
+  - Initialize a map array of maximum size to store values.
+  - The put method stores a value, get returns it, and remove sets it to -1 for deletion.
 - **Platform**: Leetcode

 ### DBMS